Summer Math Activities to Get Kids Outdoors

 A player will draw a math equation and place the corresponding number of balls into the hula hoops to start.
 Once both numbers are placed into the first 2 hoops, the player will add those together.
 Then, the player will do that number of jumping jacks in the third hoop.
 (For example, if the equation was 2+3, the player would do 5 jumping jacks.)

 This summer math activity can be a lot of fun and will definitely have kids moving and burning off energy!
-The game can also be adapted to the math concept kids need practice with – including subtraction, multiplication, and division.
+The game can also be adapted to the math concept kids need experience with – including subtraction, multiplication, and division.

 Math Fact Basketball